-A joint functional law for the Wiener process and principal value by Endre Csáki^{1,2}, Antónia Földes3 and Zhan Shi2 Alfréd Rényi Institute of Mathematics, City University of New York & Université Paris VI Summary.
-We present a joint functional iterated logarithm law for the Wiener process and the principal value of its local times.
+Joint functional laws for the Wiener process, its local time and principal value by Endre Csáki^{1,2}, Antónia Földes3 and Zhan Shi2 Alfréd Rényi Institute of Mathematics, City University of New York & Université Paris VI Summary.
+We present joint functional iterated logarithm laws for the Wiener process and its local time, as well as for the Wiener process and the principal value of its local times.
 Keywords.
-Wiener process, principal value of the local time, functional law of the iterated logarithm.
+Wiener process, local time, principal value of the local time, functional law of the iterated logarithm.
 2000 Mathematics Subject Classification.
 60F15; 60J55; 60J65.

-$^{^1\}mathrm{Research}$ supported by the Hungarian National Foundation for Scientific Research, Grant Nos.
+$^{^{1}}$ Research supported by the Hungarian National Foundation for Scientific Research, Grant Nos.
 T 029621 and T 037886.
 2Research supported by the joint French-Hungarian Intergovernmental Grant "Balaton", No. F-39/2000.
 3Research supported by a PSC CUNY grant, No. 634680032.